 “I wanted to do something hands-on and learn new skills while giving my time,” Kathleen says, “so Habitat seemed like a natural fit.”

-Kyle was entering the final year of his Master of Architecture at the University of Minnesota.
+Kyle was entering the final year of his Master of Architecture program at the University of Minnesota.
 Knowing he’d have a busy life as an architect, he wanted to spend the summer doing some good in the community.

 “I chose Habitat because it was a hands-on opportunity to learn construction techniques and volunteer with people who had the same interests I did,” says Kyle.
 He signed up and was placed on the same crew as Kathleen.